RashmithaEri/RashmithaEri/README.md

 ## My Projects:
 1. **Public Health Disease Surveillance Architecture Development Project:**
    This project improves disease surveillance using cutting-edge data analytics and machine learning techniques, with the goal of strengthening public health infrastructure.
+   Technical skills used:
+   - Ubuntu server management were utilized for efficient server administration.
+   - Apache configuration was employed to optimize web server settings.
+   - Docker setup proficiency ensured streamlined deployment and management of containerized applications.
    [Link to Project](https://github.com/RashmithaEri/Architecture-development-project)

-2. **Research on Informatics in Emerging and Re-Emerging Infectious Diseases:**
+3. **Research on Informatics in Emerging and Re-Emerging Infectious Diseases:**
    This project uses informatics to address challenges from new and recurring infectious diseases, aiming to enhance detection, monitoring, and response capabilities through advanced data analysis and technology.
+   Technical skills used:
+   - Data Analysis: Examining and interpreting data to uncover insights and support decision-making.
+   - Literature Review: Analyzing existing research to understand the current state of knowledge.
+   - Case Study Analysis: Examining real-life cases to draw conclusions and identify patterns.
    [Link to Project](https://github.com/RashmithaEri/InfectiousDiseaseInformatics)

-3. **Your Additional Project Title:**
+5. **Your Additional Project Title:**
    [Link to Project](https://github.com/RashmithaEri/Your-Additional-Project)